 At every step in planning the Congress, we were clear that solidarity must be reflected throughout the program design.
 We highlight just three core elements here.
 To enable the widest range of participants to join us, before going live with the conference website, we raised $50,000 for bursaries for participants from low- and middle-income countries and for early career researchers.
 Through a novel conference support fund, we hope to allow participants who are able to contribute to show solidarity with those who need assistance to attend the conference.
 For the initial in-person format, we worked closely with Penn’s International Student and Scholar Services, and established the visa buddy initiative assisted with challenges in the visa process.
 (These elements are no longer relevant at the time we switched to the virtual format, but hopefully will be of use to future WCB hosts.)
 These efforts have helped us to deeply discount the virtual registration rate to allow more colleagues from around the world to participate.
 The bursary funding secured will be provided to applicants who applied previously to reimburse canceled travel plans and provide them with free registration to participate in the now virtual conference.

-Please browse the other sections of the website for other ways in which we aim, before and during the Congress, to practice and encourage solidarity—the most important cosmopolitan antidote to isolation and division.
+Please browse the other sections of the website for other ways in which we aim, before and during the Congress, to practice and encourage solidarity.

 Jonathan D. Moreno, Co-Chair